 Estimate conversion value, not just traffic.
 A niche category with 1,000 monthly searches and a 4% conversion rate on $200 average order value outperforms a broad term with 20,000 searches and 0.3% conversion.
 Multiply estimated traffic by expected conversion rate by AOV to rank opportunities.

+Use this ecommerce content roadmap template to organize work into phases.
 A phased approach gives your team clear milestones, lets you measure incremental progress, and ensures early wins fund the effort for later phases.

 Start with category pages that score highest across all three dimensions: strong search demand, deep product coverage, and high estimated revenue.
 These pages have the shortest path to incremental revenue and provide the data you need to refine your scoring model for subsequent phases.